dzango/TwigTruncateBundle/README.md

 ```

 Note:

-In symfony 4 the bundle will automatically enabled in your app.
+For symfony 4 and above the bundle will automatically enabled in your app.
 In case the bundle does not enabled, add it to bundle list.

 ```php
 #config/bundles.php
 return [